Committees and Meetings

 Some councillors have additional responsibilities i.e. Leader / Deputy Leader of the Council; Leader of a Political Group, Chairman or Vice-Chairman of the Council or a committee.

 Part 2 of the Council’s Constitution (Responsibility for Functions) gives details of each of the above roles.

-Policy & Finance Committee – will make key strategic decisions (other than those which must be determined by Council) including all decisions which have a major impact on a number of Council services or on the Council as a whole.
+Policy and Finance Committee – will make key strategic decisions (other than those which must be determined by Council) including all decisions which have a major impact on a number of Council services or on the Council as a whole.

 Economic Development Committee – will assist with policy development, implementation and review in respect of all areas falling within its remit including: Economic Regeneration and Transport; Fuel Poverty Strategy; Home Energy Conservation and Energy Conservation Plan; Energy management; Climate change including Mitigation (CO2 reduction); and Land Use Planning.

-Part 2 of the Council’s Constitution (Responsibility for Functions) gives a detailed explanation of each of the Committees remits, and responsibilities.
+Part 2 of the Council’s Constitution (Responsibility for Functions) gives a detailed explanation of each of the committees remits, and responsibilities.

 The Council also has five regulatory committees:

 Planning – considers all planning applications, appeals and planning contraventions.
 It also discharges all other functions relating to town and country planning and development control.

 General Purposes – considers applications for hackney carriage and private hire licences.
 It also deals with licensing functions other than those falling within the remit of the Licensing Committee and functions relating to parishes, elections and electoral registration.